-- 4.23 The earliest developments in the conservation area along Clapham Park Road - have traditional shallow (M-section) roofs behind parapets.
-Some properties have London roofs but the majority have hipped roofs with overhanging eaves.
-The Arts & Crafts terraced houses on Park Hill have irregular gabled roofscapes that create a great deal of visual interest.
-However, these are compromised by modern rooflights. - 4.24 Many roofs have elements of Classical detail including modillions, dentil courses and baluster parapets, which add greatly to the appearance and historic value of the houses.
+- 4.23 The earliest developments in the conservation area along Clapham Park Road have traditional shallow (M-section) roofs behind parapets.
+Some properties have London roofs, but the majority have hipped roofs with overhanging eaves.
+The Arts & Crafts terraced houses on Park Hill have irregular gabled roofscapes that create a great deal of visual interest. - 4.24 Many roof eaves and parapets have elements of Classical detail including modillions, dentil courses and baluster parapets, which add greatly to the appearance and historic value of the houses.
 Chimneys and clay chimney pots, even when redundant, are an important and characteristic part of the roofscape; the large chimney stacks of the older villas can be particularly impressive.